Turkey national under-17 football team

 The Turkey national under-17 football team is the national under-17 football team of Turkey and is controlled by the Turkish Football Federation.

 The team competes in the UEFA European Under-17 Football Championship, held every year.
+If qualified, the team also competes in the FIFA U-17 World Cup, which has been held annually since 2025.
 The original tournament was called the UEFA European Under-16 Football Championship (1982-2001).
 The tournament was renamed as the European Under-17 Football Championship in 2002, but importantly the overall statistics are collated from 1982.
-In addition, every odd year the top teams from the respective UEFA European Under-17 Football Championship compete in the FIFA U-17 World Cup the same year (since 2017, five teams from the respective UEFA European Under-17 Football Championship have been entered).